eBay/tsv-utils/README.md

 These tools perform data manipulation and statistical calculations on tab delimited data.
 They are intended for large files.
 Larger than ideal for loading entirely in memory in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.
 The features supported are useful both for standalone analysis and for preparing data for use in R, Pandas, and similar toolkits.

-The tools work like traditional Unix command line utilities such as `cut`, `sort`,  and `grep`, and are intended to complement these tools.
+The tools work like traditional Unix command line utilities such as `cut`, `sort`,  `grep` and `awk`, and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are Unicode ready, including regular expression match (`tsv-filter`).
 Documentation is available for each tool by invoking it with the `--help` option.
 TSV format is similar to CSV, see [Comparing TSV and CSV formats](docs/comparing-tsv-and-csv.md) for the differences.

-The rest of this section contains an overview of each tool.
+The rest of this section contains descriptions of each tool.
+Click on the links below to jump directly to one of the tools.
 Full documentation is available in the [tool reference](docs/ToolReference.md).

 * [tsv-filter](#tsv-filter) - Filter lines using numeric, string and regular expression comparisons against individual fields.
+* [tsv-sample](#tsv-sample) - Sample input lines or randomize their order.
+A number of sampling methods are available.
+* [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
+* [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading on the command-line.
 * [tsv-select](#tsv-select) - Keep a subset of columns (fields).
 Like `cut`, but with field reordering.
-* [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
-* [tsv-sample](#tsv-sample) - Sample input lines or randomize their order.
-A number of sampling methods are available.
 * [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
+* [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [tsv-append](#tsv-append) - Concatenate TSV files.
 Header-aware; supports source file tracking.
-* [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading on the command-line.
-* [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [number-lines](#number-lines) - Number the input lines.
 * [keep-header](#keep-header) - Run a shell command in a header-aware fashion.